qqwrxtr/globalproxy/README.md

-Welcome to Proxy Lab, a mobile proxy with fast speed and good prices :)
+Welcome to GlobalProxy, a mobile proxy with fast speed and good prices :)